SAP-samples/teched2022-DT260/exercises/ex2/README.md

 4. You can find the SIGNAL query that was generated and change e.g. the chart type by selecting a pie chart.
 <br>![](images/2_013.png)

-*Note: The dataset used in the exercise was machine created and the data extraction was simplified so only very limited automated insights are available.*
+*Note: This exercise uses an artifically created dataset so Automated Insights will only be able to return very limited results.*

 ## Summary

-You've now checked a first basic investigation - which was prepared for this exercise.
-SAP Signavio Process Intelligence provides several standard Accelerators for processes like [Order-to-Cash](https://www.signavio.com/order-to-cash-process/) which provide process data models, extractors, metrics and pre-built dashboards.
+You've now started your first basic investigation based on a simplified data model for this exercise.
+Typically you'd start with one of [SAP Signavio Process Intelligence Accelerators](https://documentation.signavio.com/suite/en-us/Content/process-intelligence/accelerators-intro.htm) which are sets of different contents, like transformation templates and metrics.
+They are designed to help you speed up your business process transformation.
+For example, they simplify event log creation and reduce the time to insight.

 Continue to - [Exercise 3: Adapt the process data model](../ex3/README.md)